CHFS: Child & Family Studies (Undergraduate)

 Students have the opportunity to develop individualized studies with their mentor in Child and Family Studies (CHFS).
 Registration for this class must be approved by the student’s mentor.

 This course discusses forms of child abuse and neglect and intervention strategies for working with families who have experienced child abuse and neglect.
 Students will explore the causes of and risk factors for abuse within a psycho-social framework.
-Note: This course is aligned with the Community and Human Service Area of Study guidelines for Service Delivery and Skills and Application.
+Note: This course is aligned with the Community and Human Service Area of Study guidelines for Skills and Application.

 Attributes: Liberal